bids-standard/awesome-bids/README.md

 ## Extension proposals

-Community proposals for extending the BIDS specification or interoperating with BIDS datasets.
+Ongoing community proposals for extending the BIDS specification or interoperating with BIDS datasets.

 <!-- BEP starts -->